R35007/fake-response-server/README.md

 ### `Filter By Schema`

-This command helps to filter any JSON file by using the schema provided from the vs code settings `fakeResponse.filterSchema`
+This command helps to filter any JSON file by using the schema provided from the vs code settings `fake-response-server.settings.filterSchema`

 ![Filter JSON](https://github.com/R35007/fake-response-server/blob/master/images/filter_by_schema.gif?raw=true)